ludiosarchive/Minerva/docs/Overview.rst

-Why are frames JSON-based?
+Why are boxes JSON-based?
 =====================

-Frames contain semi-structured data (JSON).
-JSON is used as the building block instead of "unicode strings" or similar because:
+Boxes are semi-structured data (JSON).
+JSON is used as the building block for boxes instead of just "unicode strings" because:

-*	The Minerva protocol itself does some pretty complex things and sends structured data.
-The protocol would be more complicated to change, and would require more code, if JSON was not the building block.
+*	JSON suits the majority of applications, and it may be convenient for developers to not have to worry about most encoding/decoding.

-*	Some environments are not unicode-safe: Firefox 2 + XHR streaming, or anyone with a very bad proxy.
-Using JSON ensures we can easily drop down to 7-bit-clean mode.
-And if we're using JSON to convert ASCII to unicode, we just called the JSON decoder and might as well get structured data out, instead of just a string.
-But right now, Minerva always uses 7-bit-clean mode to avoid problems.
+*	We can't send ``U+0000``, ``U+FFFF``, and many other codepoints over all transports.
+Some browser objects like XDomainRequest block a large set of codepoints.
+Some environments like (Firefox 2 + streaming XHR) support only ASCII.
+We need to support JSON-style encoding/decoding anyway.

-*	JSON requires encoding control characters including `0x00` and `0xFF` and `LF`, which is good because we cannot send those characters over all transports anyway.
+	We use this "opportunity" to support the full gamut of JSON objects, not just strings.

 *	IE8, Chrome, Firefox, Safari, and Opera have native JSON encoders and decoders.
-	Using JSON at the Minerva level ensures the native-JSON bugs have been abstracted away.
+	Using JSON at the Minerva level helps us work around bugs in native ``JSON`` objects.
 Note: at the present time, we don't use native JSON.

-We used to think there were more advantages, but they were found to be incorrect:
+This design decision was made when we thought there more advantages, but they were proven to be incorrect:

 * 	We thought that we could avoid ``eval()`` ing strings when the IE htmlfile transport was in use, by dumping the JSON data straight into the ``<script>`` tags written